jacastro023/django-setup/django-urls-views-templates.md

 ```
 $ python3 manage.py startapp main_app
 ```

-> Note:  During SEI, to save time and keep things simple, we are not going to mess with Python _virtual environments_.
-So, whenever you see the commands `python` and `pip`, you will always type `python3` and `pip3` instead.
-If you have already used virtual environments and are familiar with their use, feel free to continue using them.

 You'll now find a **main_app** folder within the top-level project folder.
 That folder has been configured to be a Python module.